Special report - Where jobs are plentiful, Trump supporters want better

-ELKHART, Indiana While many politicians, including President Donald Trump, say the United States desperately needs more manufacturing jobs, this small industrial city has more than enough.
+ELKHART, Indiana (Reuters) - While many politicians, including President Donald Trump, say the United States desperately needs more manufacturing jobs, this small industrial city has more than enough.

 The problem, for many workers here, is one of quality, not quantity.